What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 The customer doesn’t pay anything extra when they buy by going through an affiliate link.
 In fact, in some cases (like with Bluehost), they actually pay less because the company offers a special discount.

 The affiliate marketer normally gets a percentage of all eligible sales that result from a referral.
-That means that even if someone clicks on a link to a digital camera book on Amazon, if they also buy a camera there, you’ll get a commission on both.
+That means that even if someone clicks on a link to a digital camera book on Amazon and also buys a camera there, you’ll get a commission on both.

 Depending on the product/service being promoted, that percentage might be anywhere from about 5% to 75%.
 With digital products, 50% is common.